Timeless Classics

 Deep work is much more cognitively demanding than shallow work and requires a sustained focus without distraction.
 It’s dependent upon your unique talent, creativity, and hard-to-replicate skills.
 Unless you are superhuman or using enhances, you’re likely able to do a max of 4 hours of deep work per day.

-: Prioritize depth over superficiality.
+The Verdict: Prioritize depth over superficiality.
 Be vigilant about protecting the time for your deep work; the rest can fall into place.

 Should or Must?